brad-jones/goconstruct/README.md

 At work _([Xero](https://www.xero.com))_ I can also see other advantages of being able to create a binary artifact in a CI/CD pipeline that represents a particular version of a stack.

+### Next Idea

+Ok so this is just another failed expirement of mine, my next idea is to get the CDK (& the tf version of the CDK) working in https://deno.land/